ranamiah221/ranamiah221/README.md

 ### Hi Everyone 👋, I am Md.
 Rana Miah
 #####  https://wakatime.com
-#### Web Developer
+#### Backend Developer

-MERN Stack Developer with hands-on experience in building full-stack web applications using Javascript, Typescript, MongoDB, Mongoose, Express.js, React, and Node.js.
-Skilled in creating responsive UI, RESTful APIs, and scalable backend systems.
-Committed to writing clean, efficient code and delivering user-focused solutions.
+Backend Developer with hands-on experience in designing and building scalable server-side applications using Node.js, NestJS, and Express.js.
+Proficient in working with PostgreSQL and modern ORMs such as Prisma, Drizzle ORM, and TypeORM, as well as MongoDB with Mongoose for NoSQL solutions.
+Skilled in developing secure and efficient RESTful APIs, implementing authentication and authorization, and structuring maintainable backend architectures.
+Experienced with the MERN stack, enabling effective collaboration between frontend and backend systems.
+Committed to writing clean, efficient, and well-documented code while delivering reliable, user-focused solutions.

 ---